Tests and scans

 Brain angiogram

-An angiogram is an x-ray that can show blood vessels.
+An angiogram is a type of x-ray that shows your blood vessels.
+A brain angiogram shows the blood vessels in your brain.
+It also shows how blood flows through them.
 A specialist doctor called a neuroradiologist injects a dye (contrast medium) and then takes x-ray images of your brain.
-They look at your brain on the x-ray screen to see:

-• you have a type of brain tumour called meningioma
+• help plan surgery if you have a type of brain tumour called a meningioma

 Preparing for your brain angiogram

-You usually go into hospital on the morning of your test.
+You usually go to the hospital on the morning of your test.

 Medicines